 Training Officer – responsible for identifying learning opportunities during the meeting, delivering training presentations and organising any training opportunities, both inside and outside of the structure.

 Similar to new members, guests should not be from a sector that is already represented within the group.
-Any member who wishes to invite a guest but is unclear as to whether a conflict might exist must check with that member, or with the Chairperson, before issuing the invitation.
+Any member who wishes to invite a guest and who is unclear as to whether a conflict might exist must check, with all members with whom there may be a conflict and with the Chairperson, before issuing the invitation.